Telephone: +30 2610 996594, 6599

 Department of Civil Engineering, University of Patras, 265 00 Patras, Greece

-21 research papers in international scientific Journals, 3 invited book chapters, 3 dissertations, more than 35 presentations at international conferences, 4 newspaper articles (popular science), and served as an active member of the organizing and scientific committees of 19 international conferences.
-In addition, he has given 13 invited talks in Greece and abroad, and currently serves as Managing Guest Editor in JoH (Journal of Hydrology), Associate Editor in WRR (Water Resources Research), JHS (Journal of Hydrological Sciences), JoH (Journal of Hydrology) and SERRA (Stochastic Environmental Research and Risk Assessment), and as Reviewer in 19 international scientific Journals.
-During the period Jun.
-2012 - Dec.
-2013, he also served as Guest Assocιate Editor in HESS (Hydrology and Earth System Sciences).
-He is an active member of the Technical Chamber of Greece (TCG), the American Society of Civil Engineers (ASCE), the American Geophysical Union (AGU), the European Geosciences Union (EGU), the International Association of Hydrological Sciences (IAHS), the International Commission on Statistical Hydrology (ICSH-IAHS) and, since 2008, he serves as an active member of the scientific committee of the Precipitation and Climate Sub-Division of the European Geosciences Union (EGU).
-During the period 2010-2012, he was an active member of the Board of Directors of the Hellenic Chapter of ASCE, for the period 2011-2013 he served as the Treasurer of the Alexander S. Onassis Scholar’s Association and, since March 2014, he serves as a member of the examination committee of the Technical Chamber of Greece (TCG) for the conferment of professional rights to Civil Engineers.
+He is an active member of the Technical Chamber of Greece (TCG), the American Society of Civil Engineers (ASCE), the American Geophysical Union (AGU), the European Geosciences Union (EGU), the International Association of Hydrological Sciences (IAHS), and the International Commission on Statistical Hydrology (ICSH-IAHS).
+Since 2008, Andreas Langousis serves as an active member of the scientific committee of the Precipitation and Climate Sub-Division of EGU, and in April 2017 he was elected to serve as its next Chair (period 2018-2020).
+During the period 2010-2012, he was an active member of the Board of Directors of the Hellenic Chapter of ASCE, for the period 2011-2013 he served as Treasurer of the Alexander S. Onassis Scholars’ Association and, since March 2014, he serves as a member of the examination committee of the Technical Chamber of Greece (TCG) for the conferment of professional rights to Civil Engineers.

 the full CV of Dr. A. Langousis